 6pm – Happy hour at The Duke of Cambridge and Cocktail bar hopping in Jericho

-You’ve worked hard.
+You’ve worked hard on your Oxford day trip.
 Your hard work is done.
 Now is the time to drink and feast.
 Luckily Jericho is just a short walk away.
 Wend your way to The Duke of Cambridge and make full use of their excellent-value Happy Hour(s).
 The mixologists at the Duke are something else and it shows in the menu.
 Happy Hour lasts until 9pm Sunday – Thursday and until 7.30pm on Friday and Saturday.

 Cocktail bars are something that Jericho does really quite well – while in the area, you should also take a drink at Raoul’s, Freud’s and Angels.
 Just not too many drinks.
 That would be irresponsible.